StephanieArgy/StephanieArgy.github.io/booksMoviesFinished.md

 * *Die Hard* (For Xmas Eve) (12/24/2015)
 * *One for the Money*, Janet Evanovich (12/24/2015)

-*(List was started on December 24, 2015, and most recently updated on December 29, 2015)*
+*(List was started on December 24, 2015, and most recently updated on January 3, 2015)*